Q: #337. Why, and when, did Moses send his wife and sons back to Jethro?

 Because there is no mention of Zipporah and the boys after the circumcision until the reunion, nearly everyone agrees that they likely returned to Jethro right after that event.
 Therefore, the time for their return was right before Moses went to Egypt.
 I believe they were probably reunited with Moses within a year.
 I base this on three things: 1.
 The time period between when Moses separated from Zipporah and confronted Pharaoh seems to be fairly short.
 2. The 10 plagues started, which I believe lasted about 4-5 months (I discuss this here).
 3. They reunited at Mt.
 Sinai (Ex 18:5), and this was three months after the Israelites had left Egypt (Ex 19:1).

-The reason why Moses sent his wife and children back to Jethro are not mentioned
+The reason why Moses sent his wife and children back to Jethro is not mentioned

 To protect them from the dangers that he knew awaited him in Egypt.
 (This is the most common thought)